My Extraordinarily Special Daughter

 “It’s all your fault!
 It’s all your fault!” was her answer…

 I was speechless.
-Coldly she said from the other end of the line, “Do you have anything else to say?”
+Coldly, she said from the other end of the line, “Do you have anything else to say?”

 (11)

-Recently my daughter turned eleven.
-In my dreams I often flew back to my home and worried about her losing her innocence and in-born intelligence and thus getting lost.
-But on many other occasions I think of sending word to my extraordinary daughter.
+Recently, my daughter turned eleven.
+In my dreams, I often flew back to my home and worried about her losing her innocence and inborn intelligence, and thus getting lost.

 This is what I would say: In order not to be enslaved by lies, in order to reunite with you in dignity, in order that your future daughter and your daughter’s daughter would never have to suffer what you have suffered, in order that thousands upon thousands of little girls like you could remain by their mothers’ side, to be loved and pampered, your mother is doing her utmost.
 This is the darkness before dawn!
-Soon you will be able to witness an amazing phenomenon – the truth will overpower all lies and falsehoods; brutality cannot subdue compassion and justice; our days of enjoying happiness and merriment under the sun will once again be here.
+Soon, you will be able to witness an amazing phenomenon – the truth will overpower all lies and falsehoods; brutality cannot subdue compassion and justice; our days of enjoying happiness and merriment under the sun will once again be here.

 (The above article was written in 2003 and has won a Special Prize in the Global “Red China’s Lies” Writing Competition initiated by The Epoch Times in 2003. )